h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 The following examples demonstrate how different covariance matrices affect the shape and orientation of probability density contours:

-- **Basic Normal Distributions**: Visualizing 1D and 2D normal distributions with different variances
-- **Diagonal Covariance Matrices**: Exploring axis-aligned elliptical contours
-- **Non-Diagonal Covariance Matrices**: Understanding rotated elliptical contours with correlation
-- **3D Visualization**: Examining the probability density surface in three dimensions
-- **Eigenvalue Effect**: Analyzing how eigenvalues and eigenvectors relate to contour shapes
-- **Real-World Covariance**: Exploring height-weight relationships as a natural example of covariance
-- **Rotation Effects**: Understanding how rotation affects covariance structure
-- **Mahalanobis Distance**: Comparing Euclidean and Mahalanobis distances for correlated data
-- **Emoji Visualization**: Using intuitive visual metaphors to understand correlation types
-- **Sketching Contours**: Interactive visualization for sketching contours of a bivariate normal distribution
-- **Robust Covariance Estimation**: Comparing standard and robust methods for covariance estimation in the presence of outliers

 ### Example 1: Basic Normal Distributions

 #### Problem Statement